aliaaz99/GraSSRep/README.md

 │ ├── ...
 ```

-For simulated data, run `genSimData.py` to generate reference genomes for the three different cases discussed in the paper.
-Read pairs will be generated in the next steps.
+For simulated data, run `SimulatedData.sh` to generate reference genomes, read, assemble them, and run the code for the three different cases discussed in the paper.

 2. **Generating the results:**

-For any dataset with the read pairs and a reference genome, there are three main steps:
+For any dataset with the read pairs and a reference genome, there are two main steps:

   i) **Assembly:**

-In this step, reads are generated from the reference genome (if available), assembled into unitigs, and mapped to the unitigs.
-Ground truth for repeats and non-repeat unitigs is calculated based on the reference genome.
+In this step, reads are assembled into contigs, and then the assembly graph is provided by `spades`.
+Note that if the reference genome is available, reads are generated from the reference genome using `wgsim `.
+Ground truth labels for repeats and non-repeat contigs are also found based on the reference genome using `Nucmer`.
+Also,
-All these steps are executed in the `sequencing.py` code.
+All these steps are executed in the `mainGraph.py` code.
-You can vary the number of reads to control coverage.
+You can vary the following parameters:

+## Parameters

+- `--name`: Folder containing reads and reference genomes (if available) in Data folder
+- `--read1`: Read 1 file name (default: "outRead1.fq")
+- `--read2`: Read 2 file name (default: "outRead2.fq")
+- `--assembly`: Apply the metaSpades or not (default: 1), if the assembly graph is generated before, change this to 0
+- `--idy`: Identity for repeat detection in % (default: 95)
+- `--nL`: Normalized length for repeat detection in % (default: 95)
+- `--cN`: Copy number for repeat detection (default: 2)
+- `--isGT`: Availability of the ground truth (reference genome) (default: 1), if there is no reference genome available, change this to 0
+- `--num_processes`: Number of processors (default: 30)

 Please note that the reference genome is used solely for calculating the ground truth and evaluating the model.
 If a dataset lacks a reference genome, the code can be modified to utilize the provided read pairs for identifying repetitive unitigs.

-  ii) **Unitig graph construction and feature extraction:**

-Using read mapping information, the `unitigGraphFeatures.py` code generates and saves the unitig graph with node observations for each node on the graph.
-Criteria for ground truth repeats can be adjusted in this code.

-  iii) **Repeat detection:**
+  ii) **Repeat detection:**

 Finally, using the unitig graph and node features, the `repeatDetection.py` code classifies unitigs into repeat and non-repeat classes.
 The threshold $p$ can be varied in this code.